pingidentity-developers-experience/ping-integration-example-packages/davinci-oidc_sdk-ciam_passwordless_solution-pkg/README.md

 ## Prerequisites
 - Terraform CLI installed on your computer, see [instructions](https://developer.hashicorp.com/terraform/downloads)
 - License with PingOne DaVinci product enabled
-- Configure a DaVinci Administrator environment in PingOne, see [Getting Stated - PingOne DaVinci](https://terraform.pingidentity.com/getting-started/davinci/)
+- Configure a DaVinci Administrator environment in PingOne, see [Getting Started - PingOne DaVinci](https://terraform.pingidentity.com/getting-started/davinci/)
 - After you have created a DaVinci Administrator environment you will need create a Worker App in the environment (Connections > Applications)

 ## Use Case